Floydlang/floyd/docs/floyd_manual/floyd_manual.md

 | 0b11111111										| Binary number 11111111, decimal 255
 | 0b11111111000000000000000011111111				| Binary number 11111111000000000000000011111111, decimal 255

 You can use the ' character as a dividier between groups of 8 number for both hex and binary literals.
-But not for decima literals.
+But not for decimal literals.
 This makes longer sequences of numbers easier to read.

 |CODE		| EXPLANATION
 |:---											|:---